-Climate talks back off from call to end all coal use
+Climate talks soften stance on fossil fuel phaseout

 While the Paris accord calls for limiting temperature to “well below” 2C (3.6F), ideally no more than 1.5C, by the end of the century compared to pre-industrial times, the draft agreement notes that the lower threshold “would significantly reduce the risks and impacts of climate change” and resolves to aim for that target.

-In doing so, it call for the world to cut carbon dioxide emission by 45% in 2030 compared with 2010 levels, and to add no additional CO2 to the atmosphere by mid-century.
+In doing so, it calls for the world to cut carbon dioxide emission by 45% in 2030 compared with 2010 levels, and to add no additional CO2 to the atmosphere by mid-century.
+So far the world is not on track for that, and developed countries are expected to be asked to submit more ambitious targets for cutting emissions next year.

+U.N.
+Secretary-General Antonio Guterres told The Associated Press this week that the 1.5C-goal “is still in reach but on life support.”

-If official are unable to reach agreement by Friday’s official deadline it is likely the talks will go into overtime.
+If negotiators are unable to reach agreement by Friday’s official deadline, it is likely the talks will go into overtime.
+This has happened at many of the previous 25 meetings as consensus from all 197 countries is required to pass decisions.

 Follow AP’s coverage of the talks at http://apnews.com/hub/climate